paul-riley/therealghostbuster/README.md

 ## License

-This project is licensed under the GPLv2 license.
+This project is licensed under the MIT license.

-## Contributing
+## Contributes and Derivatives

+Derivatives (copying the API models or controllers) are welcome!
+Please reference this project in those scenarios.

 Pull requests are welcome!
 Please open issues for suggestions or bugs.